AI Can Improve Patient Outcomes, but will Pharma Get there Quickly Enough?

 Staying on Therapy with AI

 Drug adherence is another area where AI is improving patient outcomes.
 AiCure’s intelligent medical assistant uses a HIPAA compliant visual recognition platform to track patient therapy use.
 The product provides visual dose confirmation, interactive patient support, and visual diagnostic capabilities.
-A more basic but effective example is that many manufacturers are launching SMS interventions and machine-learning enabled chatbots to adapt to patient needs, providing dosing day reminders and refill reminders, thus improving product adherence.
+A more basic but effective example is that many manufacturers are launching SMS interventions and ML enabled chatbots to adapt to patient needs, providing dosing day reminders and refill reminders, thus improving product adherence.

 Re-Thinking Traditional Governance Models